FelixOnline/v2/content/articles/2011-5-22-london-student-vs-felix-day-three-a-song-that-makes-you-happy.md

  - /music/1238/london-student-vs-felix-day-three--a-song-that-makes-you-happy
 imported: true
 comments:
+ - value: >
- - Oooh thats a good recommendation I cant think of anything more appropriateLike it I also like Marathon by Tennis for a summer tune  summerrrrr WOOOOOOOHOOOOOOOOOOOOOOQuite a tune I can never go past Happiness by Goldfrapp to make me happy The glorious thing is that its about a cult which steals peoples moneyGo with Someone Great by LCD Soundsystem for a song to make me sad
+     Oooh that's a good recommendation, I can't think of anything more appropriate,Like it!
+I also like Marathon by Tennis for a summer tune :) ,summerrrrr :),WOOOOOOOHOOOOOOOOOOOOOO.,Quite a tune...
+I can never go past Happiness by Goldfrapp to make me happy.
+The glorious thing is that it's about a cult which steals people's money. <br> <br>Go with Someone Great by LCD Soundsystem for a song to make me sad?

 # Article Taxonomies
 categories: